Radiohead229/Potato-Disease-Classification/README.md

 >Check if network address of `.env file` is located at **loaclhost** and not at port 0.0.0 in case of any runtime error.

+## Description
+This project mainly focuses on the model training by CNN and exploration of api tf serving on docker desktop, a little exploration of reactjs and a slight understanding of web dev.

+>[!IMPOTANT]